 Former prison deputy warden accused of stealing $19K in pay pleads guilty

 Feb.
-7—A former deputy warden at Warren Correctional Institution who was paid nearly $19,000 for reported hours he did not work faces up to three years in prison.
+8—A former deputy warden at Warren Correctional Institution who was paid nearly $19,000 for reported hours he did not work faces up to three years in prison.

 Robert Welch, 57, of Dayton is scheduled to be sentenced March 20 in Warren County Common Pleas Court after he pleaded guilty Feb.
 1 to theft in office, a third-degree felony punishable by up to 36 months in prison and a $10,000 fine.